NHS-NGS/cgpclient/docs/uses/submitting_files.md

 ### 5. Upload Results

-- Successful uploads will return confirmation messages.
+- Large files may take time to upload, log messages will be shown on the terminal.
+Successful uploads will return confirmation messages.
 - Errors will be reported with relevant details.

 ### 6. Post-Upload Association